Marketing the Rainbow

 Marriott International is an American multinational hospitality company that operates a broad portfolio of hotels and related lodging facilities.
-Founded by J. Willard Marriott, the company is now led by his son, Executive Chairman Bill Marriott and President and Chief Executive Officer Arne Sorenson.
+Founded by J. Willard Marriott, the company is now led by his son, Executive Chairman Bill Marriott.
+President and Chief Executive Officer (since 2012) Arne Sorenson was the third CEO in Marriott’s history, and the first without Marriott as a last name.
+He was a powerful ally of the LGBT community, and sadly passed away early 2021 .

 The company has more than 5,700 properties in 110 countries around the world, over 1.2 million rooms (as of September 23, 2016), and additional 195,000 rooms in the pipeline.
 As such, they are viewed upon as one of the market leaders, hence as a role model.